cnwiyi/Train-Signaling-System/README.md

 ### to run:
 make
-./runsim ./tracks.txt ./trains.txt
+> ./main tracks.txt trains.txt

 to clean directory:
-make -clean
+> make -clean

 ps: must be entered in that order arg1 tracks file and arg2 trains file